Prepare with these hurricane season tips

-It is the 2019 Atlantic Hurricane Season and this post serves as a reminder that we take hurricanes and tropical storms seriously here in Boca Raton and South Florida.
+It is the 2019 Atlantic Hurricane Season and this post of hurricane tips serves as a reminder that we take hurricanes and tropical storms seriously here in Boca Raton and South Florida.
 Hurricane season runs from June 1st to November 30th with the peak period from early August through the end of October.

 Included in this post are links to the city and the county to help you stay connected and to plan accordingly.